Investing in Promising Research and Early-Stage Companies

 University of Virginia-based start-up.
 Researching the use of a synthetic fragment of lacritin, a naturally occurring protein in human tears, to treat dry eye.

 US biotech company developing first-in-class gene therapies for restoring vision in patients with blindness due to retinitis pigmentosa and advanced dry age-related macular degeneration.
 Acquired by Allergan, August 2016.

-US developer of MicroShunt®, the first minimally invasive implant device and stand-alone procedure for primary open-angle glaucoma.
+US developer of MicroShunt, a minimally invasive glaucoma surgery device for primary open-angle glaucoma.
 Acquired by Santen, July 2016.

 US developer of first-in-class therapies and systems to treat blindness, including a proprietary microinjection platform that can administer treatment directly to the suprachoroidal space in the eye’s posterior region.
 Initial public offering, June 2016.